Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Scalable LinUCB with Low-Rank Updates

-Note that the matrices $U_t$ and $V_t$ in \eqref{eq:U_t_v_t_def_block} expand in the number of columns with time $t$, leading to excessive memory demands and significant computational overhead.
-At the same time, in practice, the context distributions associated with each action typically have low-rank structure.
-Below we show, how one can maintain the low-rank structure of $U_t$ and $V_t$, using the Projector-Splitting Integrator \cite{lubich2014projector}.
+Note that the matrices $U_t$ and $V_t$ in \eqref{eq:U_t_v_t_def_block} expand in the number of columns with time $t$, leading to excessive memory demands and computational overhead.
+We now motivate why the correction term for $\varepsilon^{-1} I - A_t^{-1}$ can be well approximated by a low-rank matrix.
+Consider the empirical covariance matrix $\sum_{s=1}^t x_s x_s^\top,$ and let its SVD be given by